pesekt1/GloboTicketProject/README.md

             return View(venue);
         }
 ```
-Now in the venues form, fill some name and city and press the Create button multiple times.
+Now in the venues form, fill some name and city and press the Create button multiple times within that delay.
 You will get multiple identical records in the database - with different IDs.